Adam Thielen back from being a fan, ready to play Jaguars on Sunday

 It reminded Thielen of the passion he had growing up rooting for the Vikings.
 Only this win was way more important to him.

-This week, he’ll be back on the field trying to regain his league lead in touchdown catches.
+This week, he will be back on the field trying to regain his league lead in touchdown catches.
 Kansas City’s Tyreek Hill sneaked past him last week and has 13 on the season.

 Thielen still leads the league in red zone touchdowns.
-He’s been targeted 17 times in the red zone, catching 14 balls and scoring 10 times.
+He has been targeted 17 times in the red zone, catching 14 balls and scoring 10 times.

 Last week, the Vikings’ No. 1-ranked red zone offense increased its efficiency without Thielen.
 In 10 snaps inside the 20, the Vikings put up 45 yards, three touchdowns and 25 points.